damn/com.badlogic.gdx/README.md

 ## Contributing

 Missing a libGDX class?
-Add a facade namespace following the conventions above, run `lein check`, open a PR.
+Add a facade namespace following the [style guide](#style-guide) above, run `lein check`, open a PR.
 See [TODO.md](TODO.md) for planned work.

+New vars only — do not rename or change existing public functions ([stable.md](stable.md)).

 ## License